HAIDA's 2nd W/T OFFICE

 1943rr2.jpg

 This 1943 equipment fitting was drawn from memory by Frank Dobson of Wolfville, N.S in July of 1994.
-From the available evidence , it looks like the HFDF outfit was part of the 2nd Wireless Office.
-The outfit was moved during the September/ December 1944 refit to inside the 'new' foremast.
-As-built, HAIDA's HFDF birdcage antenna was located atop the mainmast but later moved to the foremast during the same refit.
+As-built, HAIDA's HFDF birdcage antenna was located atop the mainmast but later moved to inside the 'new' foremas during the September/ December 1944 refit.
+The DF unit in the drawing would be DF outfit FH-3.
+Because the drawing is from memory, it may not be accurate.

 Frank provides some additional details about direction finding.
 "When the U-boat started to send its sighting report, we had to quickly transpose the frequency from the intercept receiver into the HFDF receiver.
 Correction curves were applied to correct the gyro reading and get a true bearing on the sub.